 Summary and Q&A

-Rita Castonguay Hunt is an Aviation Planner for the NH Department of Transportation’s Aeronautics Bureau and specializes in both manned and unmanned aviation operations, standardization, procedures, and safety.
+Rita Castonguay Hunt is a Pilot and Project Manager for ArgenTech Solutions and specializes in both manned and unmanned aviation operations, standardization, procedures, training, and safety.

-Rita is responsible for aviation related project planning, airport development, and improving the overall safety of aviation in the state.
-Rita is an FAA-certified airport safety inspector and inspects 23 public-use airports annually; responds to aviation related accidents as a subject matter expert on behalf of the State Police; and acts as state liaison to both the FAA and NTSB.
+Prior to joining ArgenTech in 2017, Rita was the aviation planner, pilot and FAA-certified airport safety inspector for the state of New Hampshire.
+Where she was responsible for the safety inspections of the state’s 23 public-use airports, responded to aviation related accidents as a subject matter expert on behalf of the State Police; and acted as state liaison to both the FAA and NTSB.

-Rita is the NHDOT’s subject matter expert on UAS and UAS regulations.
-She is an instructor for FEMA teaching the Unmanned Aircraft Systems in Disaster Management (AWR-345) course.
-She was selected to join the USDOT Remote Sensing Adoption Working Group; is currently leading a research project with the University of Vermont Spatial Orientation Lab to determine ways to integrate UAS use into upcoming NHDOT projects; and is assisting other state agencies in creating their own UAS programs.
+Rita is currently an instructor for FEMA teaching the Unmanned Aircraft Systems (UAS) in Disaster Management course.
+She was selected to join the USDOT Remote Sensing Adoption Working Group; is an advisor for a federal research project with the University of Vermont Spatial Orientation Lab involving the capabilities of UAS in transportation related projects and is considered an expert in UAS regulations.

-Rita graduated from Daniel Webster College with a Bachelor's of Science degree in Aviation Flight Operations and a Master's in Business Administration.
-She is a certificated commercial pilot and flight instructor (fixed-wing, single and multi-engine, instrument rated), as well as, certificated remote pilot.
+Rita graduated from Daniel Webster College with a Bachelor of Science degree in Aviation Flight Operations and a Master's in Business Administration.
+She is a certificated commercial pilot and flight instructor, as well as, certificated Part 107 remote pilot.